Skip to main content

 Two specific things to check on a Dulwich garage conversion.
 First, the Dulwich Estate.
 Properties on the Dulwich Estate (covering large parts of SE21, SE22, and SE24) need Dulwich Estate scheme of management consent for external alterations, including changes to the garage door or front elevation.
 The Estate's design requirements can be more stringent than standard Southwark Council rules.
 Second, the planning condition.
 Properties built since the 1980s often carry a condition requiring parking provision, which needs a variation of condition application.
 We check both the Estate scheme and the council planning portal at the survey before any work goes ahead.

-Dulwich falls under Southwark Council, but the Dulwich Estate adds a second layer of approval for properties on the Estate.
-The Estate covers most of Dulwich Village (SE21), large parts of East Dulwich (SE22), and parts of West Dulwich (SE24).
-Estate consent is separate from planning permission and requires specific design documentation including elevations and material specifications.
-We handle the Estate application as part of the project.
-Most garage conversions proceed under permitted development for the change of use, but the external work (replacing the garage door with a window and wall) often needs both Southwark planning consent (for non-Estate properties) and Estate approval (for Estate properties).
-We check both before quoting.
-For listed buildings, Listed Building Consent is required on top of any other approvals.
-Grade II is most common in Dulwich; Listed Building Consent for garage conversions is unusual but does come up on the older detached properties.
-Building Regulations sign-off is mandatory for habitable conversions and covers insulation, ventilation, fire safety, electrics, and structure.
-Southwark Building Control charges £400-£550 for a garage conversion inspection, and the work typically clears within 6-8 weeks.
-The London Clay subsoil under Dulwich requires careful foundation assessment for older detached garages.
+The Dulwich Estate covers most of Dulwich Village (SE21), large parts of East Dulwich (SE22), and parts of West Dulwich (SE24).
+Estate consent is separate from Southwark Council planning permission and is required for external alterations, including replacing the garage door with a window and wall.
+The Estate's design requirements cover materials, proportions, and elevations.
+We handle the Estate application as part of the project; it typically takes 6-10 weeks.
+Non-Estate properties only need Southwark planning consent or permitted development for the same work.
+For Listed Buildings (Grade II is most common in Dulwich), Listed Building Consent is required on top of any other approvals.
+It is unusual for garage conversions but does come up on the older detached properties.
+Building Regulations sign-off is mandatory for any habitable conversion and covers insulation, ventilation, fire safety, electrics, and structure.
+Southwark Building Control inspect the work, which typically clears within 6-8 weeks.
+One site-specific factor: London Clay subsoil under Dulwich requires a careful foundation assessment for older detached garages.
 We sometimes find the original concrete slab is too thin or damaged to support the conversion, and an additional concrete pour is needed before insulated screed goes down.
-This is identified at the survey and quoted accordingly.
-Pricing is fixed after the survey.
-Single garage £18,000-£28,000 (Dulwich spec), double garage £30,000-£45,000.
-Plumbing adds £2,000-£4,500.
-Underfloor heating adds £1,200-£2,000.
+This is identified at survey so the scope is clear from the start.

 Garage Conversions in Dulwich: What's Included